kintone/cli-kintone/README.md

 ### export

-The `export` command allows you to export record data from a specified kintone app.
+The `export` command allows you to export record data from a specified Kintone app.

 ```
 $ cli-kintone record export \